awocato/awoshop/README.md

 ## Features

 - **Parallel and Intercepting Routes**: The application uses advanced routing techniques to load multiple routes in parallel and intercept routes to control the navigation flow.
 - **Responsive Design**: The application is fully responsive and optimized for mobile, tablet, and desktop devices.
-Please note that the modal is not responsive.

 ## Screenshots